yeldiRium/leetbot/README.md

     docker-compose up -d bots-prod
 ```

-The bots now connect to the telegram api and all should be good.
+The leetbot now connects to the telegram api and all should be good.

 ## Development Guide